What do you want to know?

 The healing of cutaneous wounds after surgery is the result of a cascade of complex biochemical events that can be ...

 Do not act on your own.
-Always consult a scar specialist to guide you on your journey towards healing.
+Consult a scar specialist to guide you on your journey towards healing.